 However, the higher cash down payment can be a blessing in disguise.
 That’s because you get to keep more funds in your CPF to earn up to 3.5% interest from your Ordinary Account (OA).
 And remember how a small interest savings of 1.1% adds up to S$9,404 after 5 years?
 Same idea.
 What’s more, your CPF-OA pays you a higher interest of 3.5% p.a.

 In addition, you can get further savings for other items.
 For instance, bank loans for HDB flats offer legal and valuation fee subsidies from time to time.
 This is something that HDB doesn’t provide.

-Note: The down payment mentioned above only applies if you are buying a “new” property (either a BTO or resale flat).
+Note: The down payment mentioned above only applies if you are making a property purchase (either a BTO or resale flat).
 If you are simply refinancing, you don’t have to be concerned about the cash down payment requirements.
 You can also keep your CPF funds to earn higher interest, and as a buffer for future monthly instalments, especially if you have a loss of income.

 5. You can earn higher deposit rates with a bank loan

 Nowadays, banks are offering programmes with higher deposit interest rates to help consumers think about saving, protecting, and investing better.
 One such programme is the Multiplier Account.
-By crediting your salary through POSB and using more banking services such as the POSB HDB home loan, you can earn higher interest of up to 3.8% p.a. on your deposits.
+By crediting your salary through DBS/POSB and using more banking services such as the POSB HDB home loan, you can earn higher interest of up to 3.0% p.a. on your deposits.